lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say_checklist.md

    + Team (Aggregate) Care - tab title * Team (AGG) Care*
    + *Coming Soon!* Measurement-based stepped care and suicide prevention (SP) - tab title *SPParams*

-*- [ ] Your Clinic Selections are already saveed for you, but to do it for yourself:*
+*- [ ] Your Clinic Selections are already saved for you, but to do it for yourself:*
     -- [ ] Select a set of clinics in **ClinicSelection tab**.
     -- [ ] Click "Apply."